jingyu/Boson.Core/INSTALL.md

-# Setting Up the Carrier Service: A Beginner's Guide
+# Setting Up the Boson Service: A Beginner's Guide

-***Notice**: It is recommended to install the Carrier daemon on **Ubuntu Linux version 22.04** or later, and bind it to a public IP address.*
+***Notice**: It is recommended to install the Boson daemon on **Ubuntu Linux version 22.04** or later, and bind it to a public IP address.*

 ### 1. Installation of Runtime Dependencies

-The Carrier daemon has dependencies on the following runtime components:
+The Boson daemon has dependencies on the following runtime components:

 - Java Virtual Machine (JVM) >= Java 11
 - sodium (libsodium) >= 1.0.16